30 Days Left to Use Remaining Key Tix

 • Cash: SEPTA accepts cash for travel on bus, Metro and Regional Rail; exact fare is required for bus and Metro.

-• Quick Trip: Single one-way ride on the L, B, M and select T stations (13th St, 15th St/City Hall and Drexel Station at 30th St).
-Not valid on bus; no free transfers.
+• Quick Trip: Single one-way ride on the L, B, T (13th St, 15th St/City Hall and Drexel Station at 30th St stations only) and M. Not valid on bus; no free transfers.

 Background